Skip to content

 #How do I clear the Max cache on Roku?

-Press the Home button five times, then press Up, Rewind, Rewind.
-Select Clear Cache and then Clear Data when prompted.
-You’ll need to sign back into Max afterward, but this wipes the stored data that’s most likely causing your crashes.
+Press Home five times, then Up, Rewind, Rewind.
+Select Clear Cache, then Clear Data.
+You’ll need to sign back in.

 #Does reinstalling Max fix crashing issues?